galabuzik/paymentology-kubernetes-deployment/README.md

 - Services use AWS ECR for container images
 - Anonymous authentication enabled for Grafana (demo setup)
-- OTEL endpoints configured for internal cluster communication
+- OTEL endpoints configured for internal cluster communication.
-- All services run with ClusterIP for internal communication
+- All services run with ClusterIP for internal communication.
-- External access managed through ALB ingress
+- External access managed through ALB ingress.